 Assessments associated with the course are outlined below:

-A 2.1 Honours degree or equivalent qualification acceptable to the University in English, or joint or combined Honours with English as a major subject.
-In addition, applicants are required to submit a piece of literary-critical written work which will be assessed to determine if an offer of admission can be made.
+Normally a 2.1 Honours degree or equivalent qualification acceptable to the University either in English, or in Comparative or World Literature, or in Creative Writing; or joint or combined Honours with English, Literature, or Creative Writing as a major subject.
+In addition, applicants are required to submit a sample of literary-critical written work (eg an essay on literature completed as part of an undergraduate degree), and, for those who also wish to pursue creative assessment options, a sample of 8-10 poems/pages of poetry, which will be assessed to determine if an offer of admission can be made.

-Applicants who wish to pursue creative writing-only assessment require a 2.1 Honours degree or equivalent qualification acceptable to the University in any discipline and are required to submit a sample of original written work (poems) which will be assessed to determine if an offer of admission can be made.
+Applicants who wish to pursue creative writing-only assessment normally require a 2.1 Honours degree or equivalent qualification acceptable to the University in any discipline and are required to submit a sample of original written work (8-10 poems/pages of poetry) which will be assessed to determine if an offer of admission can be made.

 Exceptions may be made in the case of applicants with a strong track record of publication, prize-winning, or relevant professional experience.
 The University's Recognition of Prior Learning Policy provides guidance on the assessment of experiential learning (RPEL).
 Please visit http://go.qub.ac.uk/RPLpolicy for more information.